curriculumio/arduino/keyboard-instrument.md

 	return -1;
 }
 ```
-Test to see if $-1$ is printed out with no buttons depressed and $0$ through $4$ depending on the button being pressed.
+Test to make sure that the values are printing properly.
+It should print a $-1$ if no buttons are depressed, or $0$ through $4$ depending on the button being pressed.
 Once satisfied, continue with developing the sketch.

-Comment out the `Serial.println(getKey());` using `\\` and in its place write `play(getKey())` to play the given key instead of printing it.
-The next step is to implement the play function.
+Comment out the `Serial.println(getKey());` using `//` and in its place write `play(getKey())` to play the given key instead of printing it.
+The next step is to implement the `play()` function.

-The mathematical formula for getting frequencies based on a start tone and musical interval is called equal tempered tuning.
-It uses the fact that a note an octave above (or 12 half-steps above) has a frequency that is exactly double the frequency of the note an octave below it.
+The mathematical formula for getting frequencies based on a start tone and musical interval is called equal-tempered tuning.
+It uses the fact that a note one octave (or 12 half-steps) above has a frequency that is exactly double the frequency of the note an octave below it.
 All the notes in between are therefore equally tempered on an exponential scale.
-The formula described above is $T*2^{H/{12}}$ where $T$ is the starting tone and $H$ is the number of half-steps (or semitones) the desired tone is away from the original tone.
+The formula described above is $T*2^{H/{12}}$, where $T$ is the starting tone (in this program, $T$ is `220`) and $H$ is the number of half-steps (or semitones) away from the starting tone.

 Programmatically, raising $2$ to some power uses the native `pow()` function with the argument $2$ and another argument representing the power to which $2$ is raised.
 For example, the call `pow(2, 3)` yields the result $8$.

-The `void play()` function should take an `int` key as an argument and should play a tone based on the value of key.
-For now assume each key is a half-step away from each other before devising a way to assign each key to a scale position. `play()` should check whether `key` is $-1$ and should call `noTone(SPEAKER)` if it is.
-If it is not determine an `int note` to store the frequency of the note calculated using the equal tempered tuning formula.
+The `void play()` function should take an `int key` as an argument, and should play a tone based on the value of `key`.
+For now, assume that each key (represented by the buttons) is a half-step away from its adjacent keys before devising a way to assign each key to, say, a major scale position. `play()` should check whether `key` is $-1$ and should call `noTone(SPEAKER)` if it is.
+Otherwise, determine an `int note` to store the frequency of the note calculated using the equal-tempered tuning formula.
 Then call `tone(SPEAKER, note)` and add a 10ms delay.
 ```c
 void play(int key) {
 	if (key == -1) {